At SVC, we're not big on policies, procedures, or paperwork. Still, there are a few rules of the road we'd like everyone who comes here to know about.

 Free wireless internet service is available throughout the building.
 A password is required and will be provided by the SVC office upon request.

-How do I get to SVC?
+How do I get to SVC and Park?

 Students attending evening classes shouldn't have any problems finding meters or parking in the pay lot immediately across from SVC.
 The meters are free after 6pm and the pay lot is usually $5 if you're in after 5pm.